DEMYSTIFYING SEO - WHAT IS SEO AND HOW DOES IT WORK?

 Unsuspecting Victim: “beep beep beep…”

-Quite the opposite - the truth in most cases is, unless your site is already at the level of super stardom it’s quite a long term play with a lot of moving parts and a high level of commitment from both ends.
+This is a major red flag.
+The truth in most cases is, unless your site is already at the level of super stardom, achieving SEO results requires a long term effort with a lot of moving parts and a high level of commitment from multiple parties.

-IF SEO is looked at through the wrong lens and pursued with the wrong approach it will be very difficult to get long lasting results.
+If SEO is looked at through the wrong lens and pursued with the wrong approach it will be very difficult to get results, let alone long lasting results.

 Here's a quick video to help clarify a few key SEO topics!
 After this video I'll go into a bit more detail about the CORRECT approach to SEO and what's involved.
 Enjoy!